Zachary M. Hilpert, Ph.D.

 The IDS declaration process

-To apply to the IDS Program, students should:
+To declare the interdisciplinary studies major, students should:

 - Have learning goals that are suited to an interdisciplinary program of study